First published on: October 2018

 If you’re lucky, you may spot an occasional puffer fish, starfish or rainbow trout amongst the corals.

-Cost: ~S$52 (includes round-trip hotel transfer, snorkelling equipment and buffet lunch)
+Cost: ~S$43/pax (includes round-trip hotel transfer, snorkelling equipment and buffet lunch)

-Meeting Point: Chalong Pier by 9:30AM.
-Hotel pick-ups available from 8AM.
+Meeting point: Chalong Pier by 7:45AM.
+Hotel pick-ups available from 7AM.

 Canoe through mangrove and limestone caves in the brilliant blue waters of Hong Island and experience the festive activity of ‘Loi Krathong’ at Panak Island — where you release baskets of floating flowers out onto the river.